scramjetorg/transform-hub/README.md

 For immidiete effect make sure to run `source ~/.bashrc`.
 Also you can manage completion script by yourself.
 Running `si completion bash` prints script to the terminal.

 ---

+## Git branching workflow

+There are two important branches: `main` (representing stable version of the project) and `devel` (where most of the work happens; this is the default branch).

+- New features, and especially breaking changes, should go to the `devel` branch.
+- Bugfixes, especially ones that should be published in a bugfix release, should be merged into the `main` branch.
+  - Start such bugfix branches from `main`, and make PRs to `main`.
+  - After a bugfix is merged, `main` should be merged into `devel` to get the bugfix there as well.

+The purpose of having two branches is to keep important bugfixes separate from new features, so that a bugfix version (a release without new features, just bugfixes) can be published immediately if needed.

 # Sample usage :sunglasses: